Gwen-Bradbury/MS3/README.md

 ### Features left to Implement -

+- _Add Dropdown_ - Add a dropdown for the miles/km in add/edit walks instead of having to type it.

+- _Google Map Pins_ - Add cluster pins to not crowd the map.

 - _Edit/Delete Walk_ - Take user back to 'My Walks' page instead of 'Home' page.

 - _Google Map Width_ - Make the google map wider on larger screen sizes.